-Now, if you are looking for value for money in an all-in-one cooking appliance, then the Bellini Supercook might take the accolade – available from as little as $400 at Target.
+Now, if you are looking for value for money in an all-in-one cooking appliance, then the Bellini Supercook might take the accolade – available from as little as $399 at Target (June, 2018).
 With 13 cooking functions, this could be the machine for the money savvy.